knub/maglevrecord/README.md

 "EBook" is the class that shall be migrated.
 "e1" and "e2" are two objects of EBook.
 "EBook" has a list "Done" of already applied migrations.
-"Wish" is the List of migrations found in the program.
+"Wish" is the List of migrations required here.
-Migrations "a" and "b" are used by the program and are already applied to "EBook" whereas "c" and "d" are new migrations yet unknown to "EBook".
+Migrations "a" and "b" are used here and already applied to "EBook" whereas "c" and "d" as new migrations are yet unknown to "EBook".
-"e" and "f" were applied to "EBook" but not used in this program.
+"e" and "f" have been applied to "EBook" but are not used here.

 Since we can save the source code of all migrations we can imagine rolling back "e" and "f" and applying "c" and "d" instead.